Lab 1.5 Did my drug really work? Statistical inference

 If you still have it on your path, you should see where it is located.
 Otherwise, make sure you have added it to your path using addpath as in Lab 1.4.

-Now let's create 2 normally-distributed samples of 20 data points with mean 0 and standard deviation 1:
+Now let's simulate performing an experiment by creating 2 normally-distributed samples of 20 data points with mean 0 and standard deviation 1:

 sample1 = dasw.stats.generate_random_data(20,'normal',0,1);